bsodmike/iot-arduino-libraries/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-Bug reports and pull requests are welcome on GitHub at https://github.com/bsodmike/iot-arduino-libraries.
+Bug reports and pull requests are welcome on GitHub at https://github.com/bsodmike/iot-arduino-libraries/issues.

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+These libraries are available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).